Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/1 - Foundations/2 - ONE+/README.md

 ## Element Definitions

 ONE+ allows elements to be defined outside of element blocks.
-A non-blank line contianing no token characters written will be converted into an element block.
+A non-blank line containing no token characters written will be converted into an element block.
 Any leading or trailing whitespace will be removed.

 For example: